|

 We strive to empower residents to work together to improve and maintain

 the quality of life in our neighborhood.
-We aim to foster strong neighborhood
+We aim to foster strong

-of a strong sense of neighborhood identity |
+the creation of a strong sense of neighborhood identity |

 Is